fstamenkovic/ios_bike_marketplace/README.md

 preferences of the new postings.
 The Firebase function then makes a call on the Twilio API to send the text to users who might be interested in the bike.

+**Important note:** in order to receive texts, Twilio requires you to verify your number with our project because we currently have a trial account.
+Trying to trigger the magic experience with an unverified number will not work.

 ## Running the App

 Simply run the app through the workspace in the bike/marketplace directory.